 Thank you for visiting our website.
-If you are not a member, please visit our "Membership" section.
-If you have any comments, questions, or concerns about our website, please contact us at email@example.com
+If you have any comments, questions, or concerns about our website, please contact us at

-The Estes Park League of Women Voters meets the fourth Wednesday of each month from 10:00 AM until noon, September through May.
+This section gives information about our normal meetings dates during the year.
+However, all meetings in March and April 2020 have been cancelled.
+The Estes Park League of Women Voters usually meets the fourth Wednesday of each month from 10:00 AM until noon, September through May.
 Specific meeting dates can be found in the most recent League Lines, found under the 'Documents' link in the menu to the right and are also published in the Estes Park Trail Gazette and Estes Park News.

 If you have specific questions or require additional information about the meetings, email us at the email address above.